 It was windy and cold in Senj, and the fortress was closed for lunchtime and we had to pee.
 So we did the usual, went into a cafe for coffee and a croissant so we could use their toilette.
 (The first three photos of this post are Senj.)

 From there it was up, up, up into the mountains to Korenica, a small town about 10km south of Plitvice National Park.
 The mountains seem heftier and taller than the Cascades, if you don’t include Mt.
 Hood and the Sisters.
 But they fold in and out more like the mountains of Vermont.
 There were no signs of clearcuts, though we did see an occasional log truck.
-The logs were twisted and short and they we be used for fence posts in eastern Oregon, but here we’d seen them used as rafters, furniture, and fence posts.
+The logs were twisted and short and they would be used for fence posts in eastern Oregon, but here we’d seen them used as rafters, furniture, and fence posts.
 Most structures are built with inexpensive hollow red brick with a solid concrete post every four or six feet.
 Then the entire home or shop is covered in tinted stucco.

 The countryside, as everywhere we’ve been in Croatia, was spectacular.
 Fall colors were coming in, there were trees and farms and villages everywhere and the homes were taking on a bit of the look of Austrian or Swiss mountain houses.
 Along the way we got stopped for road work.
 Both lanes of traffic were stopped for several minutes while a guy used a push broom on one edge of the road and two other workers watched.
 They appeared to be watching us with a barely held-in laughter.
 So we took a picture.